comit/sonoff-bridge/Arduino-IDE.md

-How to setup and configure Arduino IDE with Tasmota.
+How to setup and configure Arduino IDE for Tasmota compilation and upload.

 ## Download